pytest-dev/pytest-order/docs/source/index.rst

     =========================== 2 passed in 0.01 seconds ===========================

-With pytest-ordering, you can change the default ordering as follows:
+With pytest-order, you can change the default ordering as follows:

 .. code:: python